 What should I do if I have one or two lines on another page?-

 You are probably wondering whether a resume has to be one page.
-If you have a few lines that jump onto a new page, we recommend reworking your resume formatting to bring them back onto the same page.
+If you have a few lines that jump onto a new page, we recommend reworking your resume formatting to bring them back onto the one page resume.
 This can be done by adjusting the formatting to allow better spacing or potentially additional filtering to remove less relevant details.
+If you're facing issues with how to manage extra space on your second page or adjust margins, learn more about how to format your resume.

 If you’re an established professional wondering if your resume needs to be one page, it may certainly push past three pages.
 In this case, you would most likely create a “curriculum vitae,” or CV.
 This is a comprehensive career document that focuses on your full career, including speaking engagements, publications, awards, and other key achievements related to your highly specialized skills.